Profound at a glance

 Profound is not a Blastra customer.
 This teardown uses publicly available data.
 Contact us if you are interested in our assessments: ceo@blastra.io

-Blastra runs the same agent scan across G2, Capterra, TrustRadius, Gartner Peer Insights, SourceForge, and more — then finds what's missing, corrects what's drifting, and pings you only when something needs your attention.
+Blastra analyzes your presence across G2, Capterra, TrustRadius, Gartner Peer Insights, SourceForge, and more — then finds what's missing, corrects what's drifting, and pings you only when something needs your attention.